 Also, you can download SOC 2 controls list pdf as a handy guide attached below.

-What are SOC 2 Controls?
+What Is a SOC 2 Control?

 What is a List of SOC 2 Controls?